Securing Netdata Agents

 Of course, there are many more methods you could use to protect Netdata:

-Install all your Netdata in headless data collector mode, forwarding all metrics in real-time to a parent Netdata server, which will be protected with authentication using an nginx server running locally at the parent Netdata server.
-This requires more resources (you will need a bigger parent Netdata server), but does not require any firewall changes, since all the child Netdata servers will not be listening for incoming connections.
+• Install all your Netdata in headless data collector mode, forwarding all metrics in real-time to a parent Netdata server, which will be protected with authentication using a nginx server running locally at the parent Netdata server.
+This requires more resources (you will need a bigger parent Netdata server), but doesn’t require any firewall changes, since all the child Netdata servers will not be listening for incoming connections.

 Do you have any feedback for this page?
 If so, you can open a new issue on our netdata/learn repository.